Social Media Guidelines

 If approved, it will be added to the social media directory.
-It is important to share your account with NC Wesleyan so that all social media communities and accounts can stay connected online.
+It is important to share your account information with NC Wesleyan’s Office of Marketing and Communications so that all social media communities and accounts can stay connected online.

 New Social Media Accounts

 Any social media group related to the school should be titled with the first words being “NC Wesleyan” to ensure consistency of brand and high search engine rankings.
-If character limitations inhibit you, please use “NCWC.”
-Don’t forget to include a statement acknowledging your affiliation with the College.
+If character limitations inhibit you, please use “NCWU.”
+Don’t forget to include a statement acknowledging your affiliation with the University.

 At least two administrators are suggested so that a backup is in place should the club or organization need to access the account while their designated primary administrator is unavailable.
-The primary administrator should be an employee of the College or be supervised by an employee of the College, including students.
-Both administrators must provide their name and contact information to the Marketing Department.
+The primary administrator should be an employee of the University or be supervised by an employee of the University, including students.
+Both administrators must provide their name and contact information to the Office of Marketing and Communications.
 Contact information should be updated whenever a change occurs in designated account administrators.
 There should be smooth leadership transitions from semester-to-semester and year-to-year.

 The site administrators will ensure that:

 - All content is appropriate, accurate and timely

 - Meaningful content is updated frequently on the account– if content is not fresh, beneficial or informative, you will lose followers and the need for the account is diminished.